rezkysyaputra/kedai-kopi-restfullapi/docs/product.md

 Query params:

-- email : Search by email using Like, optional
-- phone : Search by phone using Like, optional
+- name : Search by name using Like, optional
 - page : Number of page, default 1
 - size : Size per page, default 10